13 Interesting Facts About Eagle McMahon

 His Home Course Is In Colorado

-Eagle first sent his discs soaring at Harlow Platts Disc Golf Course in Boulder, Colorado.
+Eagle first sent his discs soaring at Harlow Platts Disc Golf Course in Boulder, Colorado, where he still lives today.
 This wide-open course has plenty of space to learn how to shape lines and crush discs for maximum distance.

 Eagle McMahon Putting At A Disc Golf Tournament